 (2) What is the cause (etiology) of Alzheimer’s or ALS?

-(1) The cumulative knowledge of causation of ALS, Alzheimer’s and most forms of neurodegenerative diseases is minimal at best.
+(1) The cumulative knowledge of the causation of both ALS and Alzheimer’s is minimal at best.

 (2) Shared ignorance is the rule among the so called “experts“.

-Another reasonable conclusion appears to be quite apparent: it is highly unlikely that any meaningful progress can be made in the study of Alzheimer’s disease simply because of the fact there is nothing to measure with any degree of accuracy over time.
+Another reasonable conclusion appears to be quite apparent: it is highly unlikely that any meaningful progress can be made in the study of Alzheimer’s disease simply because of the fact there is nothing to measure with any degree of certainty on a repetitive basis.